stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-*Check fusesoc and the required libraries are installed*
+To ensure FuseSOC and the required cores are installed we can run this:

 ```
 $ fusesoc core-info mor1kx-generic